Pyenb/fail2telegram/README.md

 ![status](https://i.imgur.com/wArFf0Q.png)

-If everything is working, you should start getting telegram notifications whenever someone gets banned.
+If everything is working, you should start getting telegram notifications whenever someone gets banned or unbanned.

 ![texts](https://i.imgur.com/GcAVd5R.png)

-###### Note: will send you everyone that got banned in your `findtime` defined timeframe at startup.
-After that just new bans.
+###### Note: will send everyone that got banned/unbanned in the timeframe defined by `findtime` at startup.
+After that just new stuff.

 ## Usage